ScooloV/bbpedia/docs/teams/Halflings.md

 * Jorm the Ogre (Biased Referee) - 120K
 * Horatio X. Schottenheim - 150K
 * Wicked Witch (Wizard) - 150K

-Please note that these are just the names and prices of the inducements without their detailed descriptions.
-If you need more specific information about any of them, feel free to ask!